AGL Macquarie produces approximately 12% of the electricity needed by consumers in eastern Australia.

 Production from AGL Macquarie is equivalent to 30% of the electricity needs of New South Wales.

-AGL Macquarie is the largest domestic buyer of NSW coal and employs over 650 people, most of who live in the Upper Hunter.
+AGL Macquarie is the largest domestic buyer of NSW coal and employs approximately 650 people, most of who live in the Upper Hunter.

 Bayswater power station was commissioned in 1985, and its design reflects the progress and improvements in power generation technology to maximise efficiency and minimise environmental impacts.
 The most distinctive feature of Bayswater power station is the four evaporative cooling towers.

 With a commitment to the improvement of operation and technology upgrades, Bayswater will continue to be a centre piece of the NSW electricity system.

 Liddell power station was commissioned in 1971, and for many years was the backbone of the NSW electricity system.
 Liddell was the first major power station to be located inland away from abundant salt water supplies traditionally used for cooling purposes.
 As a result Lake Liddell was constructed for cooling and water storage.

 Over recent years Liddell power station has benefited from technology upgrades, with significant environmental and operational gains.